Current Career Opportunities

 Qualifications:

-- Graduate of an approved program in professional nursing: RN, VT licensure required, BSN desired
+- Graduate of an approved program in professional nursing: RN, VT licensure and ability to apply for Compact License or active multi-state licensure required, BSN desired;

-- OR Licensed clinician in the State of Vermont with Master of Social Work degree (LICSW) or comparable degree and licensure in an allied mental health profession.
+- OR Licensed Clinical Social Worker (LICSW) in the State of Vermont or comparable degree and licensure in an allied mental health profession.

 - 5 years of varied clinical practice experience required, preferably in a health care setting.
 Experience in the following clinical areas strongly desired: inpatient and post-discharge care, management of chronic conditions, including medical and mental health conditions, and substance use disorders.